Louisa (1798 ship): Career

-4th enslaving voyage (1802–1803): Captain Caesar Lawson sailed from Liverpool on 21 May 1802.
+4th voyage transporting enslaved people (1802–1803): Captain Caesar Lawson sailed from Liverpool on 21 May 1802.
 He sailed during the Peace of Amiens and so did not acquire a letter of marque.
+In 1802, 155 vessels sailed from English ports, bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

-He acquired captives at Bonny and arrived at Montego Bay on 17 November with 326 captives who he landed there.
+Lawson acquired captives at Bonny and arrived at Montego Bay on 17 November with 326 captives who he landed there.
 Louisa sailed from Jamaica on 25 December and arrived back at Liverpool on 12 February 1803.
 She had left Liverpool with 34 crew members and had suffered one crew death on her voyage.

 Thomas Leyland & Co., the owners, made a net profit of £19,133 10s 5d on the voyage.
 The profit per captive averaged £58 13s 10d.
 This result was highly satisfactory to the owners, if not to the captives.

-5th enslaving voyage (1803–1804): War with France had resumed by the time Louisa sailed on her next enslaving voyage.
+5th voyage transporting enslaved people (1803–1804): War with France had resumed by the time Louisa sailed on her next enslaving voyage.
 Captain Thomas Harney acquired a letter of marque on 23 May 1803, and sailed on 9 June.
+In 1803, 99 vessels sailed from English ports, bound for the trade in enslaved people; 83 of these vessels sailed from Liverpool.

-He acquired captives at Angola and arrived at Kingston on 21 January 1804 with 308.
-She sailed from Kingston on 10 April and arrived back at Liverpool on 20 May.
+Harney acquired captives at Angola and arrived at Kingston on 21 January 1804 with 308.
+Louisa sailed from Kingston on 10 April and arrived back at Liverpool on 20 May.
 She had left Liverpool with 54 crew members and had suffered nine crew deaths on her voyage.

-6th enslaving voyage (1804–loss): Captain Harney sailed from Liverpool on 27 July 1804.
+6th voyage transporting enslaved people (1804–loss): Captain Harney sailed from Liverpool on 27 July 1804.
+In 1804, 147 vessels sailed from English ports, bound for the trade in enslaved people; 126 of these vessels sailed from Liverpool.